Tuscarora Identity and Forced Labor at Cherry Hospital — The Story of John Alfred Braxton - My Grandfather

 The official record provides answers—but those answers conflict with lived experience, observed timelines, and the absence of illness outside the institution.

 The story of John Alfred Braxton is not isolated.
-It reflects broader historical patterns that can be traced through institutional records, even when those records are incomplete or inconsistent.
+It reflects broader historical patterns that can be traced through institutional records, even when those records are incomplete and inconsistent.

-His admission date, length of stay, recorded identity, and listed cause of death together form a narrative—but not a complete one.
+His admission date, length of stay, recorded identity, and listed cause of death together form a narrative of the one writing the record.

 To read these records today is to encounter both documentation and contradiction.
 Recognizing that tension is not speculation.